pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## Antifragility in the Iron Temple

-The concept of antifragility is inherent in the world of bodybuilding, a realm where sculpted physiques are forged  in sweat, and the crucible of controlled stress.
-Here, the concept of antifragility, popularized by Nassim Taleb, takes center stage.
+The concept of antifragility, popularized by author Nassim Taleb, takes center stage in the supringly the world of bodybuilding, a realm where sculpted physiques are forged  in sweat, and the crucible of controlled stress.
+Here,

 ![hydra](https://pebreo.github.io/IMG_0755.jpeg)